Ulrike Tauber

 Ulrike Tauber (born 16 June 1958) is a retired medley and butterfly swimmer from East Germany, who won the gold medal in the women's 400 m individual medley at the 1976 Summer Olympics in Montreal, Quebec, Canada.
 There she also captured the silver medal in the women's 200 m butterfly.
 In the 1970s Tauber set numerous world records in the 200 m and 200 m individual medley.
+In 1974 and 1977, Swimming World magazine awarded Tauber the titles of Swimmer of the Year and European Swimmer of the Year.
+In 1988 Tauber was inducted into the International Swimming Hall of Fame.
+It was later revealed that she had used doping during competitions, like many other athletes from the GDR.
+In 2013, Swimming World stripped her of all titles.